MohanReddy369/YouTubeVideoInfoExtractor/README.md

-#YouTube Video Info Extractor
+YouTube Video Info Extractor 🎬

 A simple web project that extracts video thumbnail, channel name, views, published date, and description from YouTube videos using the YouTube Data API v3.

-#Features
+✨ Features

-Fetches video thumbnail
+✅ Fetches video thumbnail

-Displays channel name
+✅ Displays channel name

-Shows views and published date
+✅ Shows views and published date

-Displays video description
+✅ Displays video description

-#Built With
+🛠 Built With

 YouTube Data API v3

 HTML, CSS, JavaScript

-#How to Get Your YouTube API Key
+🔑 How to Get Your YouTube API Key

 Go to Google Cloud Console

 Create a new project → give it a name

-Go to APIs & Services → Library
+Navigate to APIs & Services → Library

 Search for: YouTube Data API v3

 Click Enable → then go to Credentials → Create API Key

-Use this key in your project
+Copy the API key and use it in your project

-Note: Keep your API key private and do not share it publicly.
+Important: Keep your API key private and do not share it publicly.

-#Usage
+🚀 Usage

-Clone or download this repository open script.js file and in const API_KEY = ""; place the your api key inside "".
+Clone or download this repository

+Open the script.js file

+Replace the placeholder with your API key:

+const API_KEY = "YOUR_API_KEY_HERE";

 Open index.html in your browser

 Enter a YouTube video URL or ID

-View extracted information like thumbnail, channel name, views, published date, and description
+View the extracted information: thumbnail, channel name, views, published date, description

-#License
+📄 License

-This project is for learning and personal use only.
+This project is for learning and personal use only